dabeaz-course/practical-python/Notes/01_Introduction/02_Hello_world.md

 print(x) # Prints the text '100'
 ```

-If you pass more than one item to `print` they are separated by spaces.
+If you pass more than one value to `print` they are separated by spaces.

 ```python
 name = 'Jake'
 print('My name is', name) # Print the text 'My name is Jake'
 ```

-`print()` always creates a new line at the end.
+`print()` always puts a new line at the end.

 ```python
 print('Hello')